-If your dog is breathing heavier than normal through its nose, then you might be wondering what the cause could be.
+If your dog is breathing heavier than normal through its nose, you might wonder what the cause could be.

-Heavy nose breathing can be associated with other sounds, too, such as snorting or snoring.
+Heavy nose breathing can be associated with other sounds, such as snorting or snoring.
 Nasal discharge or sneezing might also be something to take note of.
-A blocked nose can be very uncomfortable for your do and a sign that there is a bigger problem going on.
+A blocked nose can be very uncomfortable for your dog and a sign that there is a bigger problem going on.

 In this article, we are going to look at some of the most common reasons why your dog might breathe heavily through his nose, as well as what you can do to help.

 The external part of the nose is the bit you can see.
 This is the hairless and often moist nasal planum, which has two nostrils known as the nares.
 The nasal planum should be uniform and smooth in appearance, with a small amount of clear nasal discharge to keep it moist.